 Cyber awareness and training should consist of effective practices for managing passwords.
 Passwords provide the most straight forward form of defense, but they can cause many security incidences if not managed well.
 Effective password management includes creating strong passwords that are difficult to crack, always locking a workstation with a complex password, and observing secure password storage.

 Creating awareness on how to identify attacks like phishing can improve an organization’s cybersecurity posture.
-Phishing attacks are usually executed through emails where the attacker sends a malicious link or attachment to a target.
+Phishing attacks utilize emails where the attacker sends a malicious link or attachment to a target.
 Prompt identification of such emails can reduce the possibility of a phishing attack.
 Training should show users how to spot fake emails.

 2. Protect against data leaks

 One way of preventing data leaks is through limiting data accessible by the public.
 An organization has no business sharing customer or employee data in a public domain like on Facebook.
-Only authorized individuals should have access to sensitive data, and they should adhere to a business’s policies that govern how such data should be handled.
+Only authorized individuals should have access to sensitive data, and they should adhere to a business’s policies that govern how to handle such data.

 Limiting data access from the public is not enough.
 Some employees in a company might be insider threats.
 These employees may use company data for malicious reasons.
-For example, an irate employee can blackmail the employer into meeting specific demands by threatening to hand over valuable data to competitors.
-Such problems can be averted through implementing access control measures.
+For example, an angry employee can blackmail the employer into meeting specific demands by threatening to hand over valuable data to competitors.
+Such problems are avoided by implementing access control measures.

 Access control determines who has all the required permissions for accessing specific content.
-Widespread access control techniques includes the concept of least privilege.
+Widespread access control techniques include the concept of least privilege.
 This is where employees are only allowed to access the data they need.
-A form of this role-based access in which an employee responsibilities determines the data they can access.
+A form of this role-based access in which an employee’s responsibility determines the data they can access.